-Pursuant to the Croatian Accounting Act in force, the Management Board of JADRAN d.d., Crikvenica, Bana Jelačića 6 (the "Company") is responsible for ensuring that separate annual financial statements are prepared for 2020 in accordance with International Financial Reporting Standards (IFRS) as adopted in the European Union, in order to give a true and fair view of the financial position, operating results, changes in equity, cash flows of the Company for the period and the notes.

-After making enquiries, the Management Board has a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, the Management Board has prepared the separate annual financial statements under the going concern assumption.
+Pursuant to the Croatian Accounting Act in force, the Management Board is responsible for ensuring that consolidated financial statements are prepared for each financial year in accordance with International Financial Reporting Standards (IFRS) as adopted in the European Union, in order to give a true and fair view of the financial position and operating results of Jadran d.d. and its subsidiaries (hereinafter jointly: the Group).
+After making enquiries, the Management Board has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+Accordingly, the Management Board of the Group has prepared the consolidated financial statements under the going concern assumption.

-In preparing the annual financial statements the responsibilities of the Company's Management Board include ensuring that:
+In preparing the annual consolidated financial statements the responsibilities of the Group's Management Board include ensuring that:

-- suitable accounting policies are selected and then applied consistently, in accordance with applicable finial reporting standards; - judgements and estimates are reasonable and prudent; - applicable accounting standards are followed; subject to any material departures disclosed and explained in the financial statements; and - the annual financial statements are prepared on a going concern basis unless this assumption is inappropriate.
+- suitable accounting policies are selected and then applied consistently, in accordance with applicable finial reporting standards; - judgements and estimates are reasonable and prudent; - applicable accounting standards are followed; subject to any material departures disclosed and explained in the consolidated financial statements; and - the annual consolidated financial statements are prepared on a going concern basis unless this assumption is inappropriate.

-The Management Board is responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time the financial position, operating results, changes in equity and cash flows of the Company and must also ensure that the financial statements comply with the Croatian Accounting Act in force and International Financial Reporting Standards.
-The Management Board is also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Management Board is responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time the financial position, operating results, changes in equity and cash flows of the Group and must also ensure that the financial statements comply with the Croatian Accounting Act in force and International Financial Reporting Standards.
+The Management Board is also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-Moreover, in accordance with the Accounting Act, the Management Board is obliged to prepare an Annual Report comprising the financial statements, Management Report and the Corporate Governance Statement.
-The Management Report was prepared in line with the requirements of Article 21 of the Croatian Accounting Act, and the Corporate Governance Statement in line with the requirements of Article 22 of the Croatian Accounting Act.
+Moreover, in accordance with the Accounting Act, the Management Board is obliged to prepare a consolidated Annual Report comprising the consolidated financial statements, the consolidated Management Report and the Corporate Governance Statement.
+The consolidated Management Report was prepared in line with the requirements of Article 21 and 24 of the Croatian Accounting Act, and the Corporate Governance Statement in line with the requirements of Article 22 of the Croatian Accounting Act.

-The Annual Report was authorised for issue by the Management Board on 30 April 2021.
+The Management Board authorised the following financial statements for issue on 30 April 2021.

-Chairman of the Management Board

-Member of the Management Board
+Chairman of the Management Board Goran Fabris Jadran d.d.
+Bana Jelačića 16, Crikvenica Member of the Management Board Ivan Safundžić Jadran d.d.
+Bana Jelačića 16, Crikvenica

-Goran Fabris

-Ivan Safundžić